-Office Hours: By appointment REQUIRED TEXTBOOK: Hanly and Koffman, "Problem Solving and Program Design in C," 8th ed.
+Office Hours: Wednesday 4:30 - 6:30 REQUIRED TEXTBOOK: Hanly and Koffman, "Problem Solving and Program Design in C," 8th ed.

 DESCRIPTION: CS 222 is a second course in computer programming, emphasizing programming concepts relevant to engineers.
 Topics include both higher level and lower level language aspects as well as elementary data structures.
 Students are expected to have a basic understanding of programming in some high-level language.
-CS 222 will be taught using C, but students are not presumed to be familiar with C prior to this class.
+CS 222 will be taught using C language, however students are not presumed to be familiar with C prior to this class.
 This course is intended as a terminal course in programming for engineers.